Apply for permission to hold civil marriages and civil partnerships at your venue.

 The fees include all costs, including advertising in the local newspaper.
 The licence lasts for three years.
 You can see the current fees here.

 The venue must be in good repair and a permanent structure.
-This excludes boats that can be moved, gardens or the grounds of a stately home.
-Temporary buildings or marquees cannot be licensed.
+You can also apply to have the grounds of the venue licenced to hold ceremonies in the open air or a temporary structure such as a marquee.
 Different rules apply for the licensing of buildings for religious weddings.
 You can find out more in the guidance notes below.

 Ceremonies covered by the licence

-The licence covers holding a civil marriage and / or the registration of a civil partnership for same sex couples.
+The licence covers holding a civil marriage and / or the registration of a civil partnership.

 For non-religious venues, the licence does not cover holding religious ceremonies on your premises.
 Your licence could be cancelled if you hold religious ceremonies on a part of the premises approved for civil weddings or civil partnerships.